nexpy/nexpy/doc/source/pythonshell.rst

 -----------
 NeXus allows groups and fields to be assigned to multiple locations through the use of links.
 These objects have the class NXlink and contain the attribute 'target', which identifies the parent object.
+It is also possible to link to fields in another NeXus file (see 'External Links' below).

 For example, the polar angle and time-of-flight arrays may logically be stored with the detector information in a NXdetector group that is one of the